wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-topic.md

-In this task we will create a topic for the bot to answer common questions from employees about Contoso Coffee swag.
+In this task, we'll create a topic for the bot to answer common questions from employees about Contoso Coffee swag.

 ## Task 1: Switch off the lesson topics

-Let’s start by switching off the lesson topics, which are not needed as part of this chatbot.
+Let’s start by switching off the lesson topics, which aren't needed as part of this chatbot.

-1. In the list of existing topics, you will see topics named Lesson 1, Lesson 2, Lesson 3 and Lesson 4.
-Switch the **Status** toggle for each of these to the **off** position.
+1. In the list of existing topics, you'll see topics named Lesson 1, Lesson 2, Lesson 3 and Lesson 4.
+Switch the **Status** toggle for each of these topics to the **off** position.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting status toggle for each positions.](../media/status-toggle.png)](../media/status-toggle.png#lightbox)

-2. You will need to wait a few seconds each time while the topic is turned off.
+2. You'll need to wait a few seconds each time while the topic is turned off.
 You’ll see a progress message and then a confirmation message at the top of the topics list.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting confirmation message at top of topic list.](../media/confirmation-message.png)](../media/confirmation-message.png#lightbox)